Kenyan Premier League: Title sponsor

+In July 2020, the FKF has announced a title sponsorship deal for the KPL with online betting firm BetKing Kenya in a five-year deal worth a total of KES1.2bn ($11.2m/€9.8m), or an average of KES240m per year, with the league called the BetKing Premier League.
+The deal was terminated in 2021.

+The Kenyan football scene has taken a new turn with SportPesa coming in with a record deal worth 1.12 billion set to raise the standards both on and off the pitch.
+SportPesa is getting into this 10-year partnership to promote the league and create better matchday experiences for the supporters.
+The SportPesa League’s champions will receive Ksh15 million, whereas the top three teams will share a total of Ksh20 million.
+Also, it is worth noting that 60% of the sports sponsorships will be channeled directly to the 18 clubs, while the remaining 40% will support the federation in managing and growing the competition even further.

 Competition

 There are 18 clubs in the Kenyan Premier League.
 During the course of a season, traditionally from February to November but switched to August to May in 2018, each club plays the others twice (a double round-robin system): once at their home stadium and once at that of their opponents, for a total of 34 games.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.
 At the end of each season, the club with the most points is crowned champion.
 If points are equal, the goal difference and then goals scored determine the winner.
 If still equal, the ordering is determined by their head-to-head records.
 If there is a tie for the championship, for relegation, or for qualification to other competitions, a play-off match at a neutral venue decides rank.
 The two lowest placed teams are relegated to the National Super League, with its top two teams promoted in their place.
 The 16th placed team squares off with the third-best team from the National Super League for the third promotion slot.

 In 2018 the league switched from a Feb/Nov calendar to an August to May competition to bring it in line with other countries.
 The 2018/2019 season bridges the gap running from December 2018 to July 2019 after which the seasons will align with those of European nations.